c0dycode/BL2ModStuff/Commands.md

 Commands I use and short info and a few reminders for me how to use some commands.

-# Get Lootpools in current area.
+# Get Lootpools in current area

 ```
 getall AIPawnBalanceDefinition Name